-The sanctions imposed through this instrument were subject to thorough vetting by Australian Government agencies as well as consultation with relevant international partners.
+The sanctions imposed through this counter-terrorism financial sanctions listing instrument were subject to thorough vetting by Australian Government agencies as well as consultation with relevant international partners.
 This is the appropriate level of consultation as anything further would risk alerting persons and entities to the impending sanctions and enable them to make arrangements to avoid the immediate effect of the measures.
 Additional consultation beyond this would not be reasonably practicable as it would inevitably frustrate Australia's obligation at international law to prohibit unauthorised financial transactions to individual terrorists or terrorist entities.